 - salt and pepper to taste

-- Shake of the surplus flour and finally turn the escalope in the breadcrumbs.
+- Lastly, turn the schnitzel in the breadcrumbs.